simonprickett/simonprickett.github.io/_posts/2020-07-12-making-a-single-button-keyboard.md

 * GPIO pins - pins on the board that we can solder our arcade button to, and then write software that runs on the Trinket to detect the button being pressed so we can then generate those special keystrokes and send them down the USB cable.
 * A built in multi-colored LED... so we can make an attractive display when we mount the board in an enclosure :)

 We'll need to wire the arcade button (in my case the microswitch that attaches to the arcade button) to the Trinket.
-We'll do this by soldering two wires, one going from the ground pin of the microswitch to the single ground pin on the Trinket and the second going from the other pin on the microswitch to one of the numbered GPIO pins on the Trinket...
+We'll do this by soldering two wires:

+* One from the ground pin of the microswitch to the single ground pin on the Trinket.
+* Another from the other pin on the microswitch to one of the numbered GPIO pins on the Trinket...
 I used pin 0 but you can use any of them so long as you remember which one when you write the Arduino sketch later.

 Here's my wiring diagram:

 <figure class="figure">
   <img src="{{ site.baseurl }}/assets/images/arcade_keyboard_wiring.png" class="figure-img img-fluid" alt="Wiring">